 Office: OE 148A, ACII 220A

-Dr. Todd Crowl joined FIU in 2014 as a Professor in the Department of Biology and as Director of the Southeast Environmental Research Center.
-Prior to FIU, he was a post-doctoral fellow at Otago University before taking on a faculty position at Utah State University.
-In addition to being a Professor of Quantitative Ecology at Utah State University, Crowl was also the Director and Lead PI of the iUTAH EPSCoR program, where he worked to improve and maintain water sustainability in Utah.
+Prior to joining FIU, Crowl worked as a postdoctoral fellow at Otago University before taking on a faculty position at Utah State University.
+In addition to being a professor of quantitative ecology at Utah State, Crowl was also the director and lead PI of the iUTAH EPSCoR program, where he worked to improve and maintain water sustainability in Utah.

-Crowl has published over 60 peer-reviewed articles over the course of his career.
-He received his BS in Biology at Ohio State University and his MS and PhD in Zoology at the University of Oklahoma.
+Crowl has published more than 60 peer-reviewed articles over the course of his career.
+He received his BS in Biology at The Ohio State University and his MS and PhD in Zoology at the University of Oklahoma.